ybertot/coq/doc/sphinx/proof-engine/vernacular-commands.rst

-This command displays the name and type of all objects (hypothesis of the current goal, theorems, axioms, etc) of the current context whose statement contains qualid.
+This command displays the name and type of all objects (hypothesis of the current goal, theorems, axioms, etc) of the current context whose statement contains :n:`@qualid`.
 This command is useful to remind the user of the name of library lemmas.